earnestt1234/SipperViz/README.md

 ### Usage

 See the [releases page](https://github.com/earnestt1234/SipperViz/releases) to get the latest version of SipperViz.
-The [`Installation.md`](https://github.com/earnestt1234/SipperViz/blob/master/Installation.md) file has instructions on how to run SipperViz as either an executable or a Python script.
+There are [`Installation Instructions`](https://github.com/earnestt1234/SipperViz/blob/master/Installation.md) on how to run SipperViz as either an executable or a Python script.

 This work is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].